Hacker News Reader: Best @ 2026-01-26 03:35:23 (UTC)

 Key Claims/Facts:

-• Legal pushback: EFF says it has asked a federal judge to block use of Medicaid data for immigration enforcement, has mounted related lawsuits and amicus briefs, and calls for Congress to limit such data consolidation.
+• Legal pushback: EFF has asked a federal judge to block ICE’s use of Medicaid data, has filed related suits and amicus briefs in other data-sharing cases, and calls on Congress to place stronger limits on interagency data consolidation.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-26 03:50:04 UTC